kuisu-lkx/Conlang-Lexical-Database/README.md

 * no roadmap
 * no feature request process
 * no guarantee of backwards compatibility
+* functions can only be executed with the maintenance sript:
+    ```
+    lua maintenance.lua print_all
+    ```
+* see comment in input-example/TEST.root.lua for details on the expected directory structure

 The repository mainly serves as a place to develop ideas and to document the project's evolution.